GSA/challenges-and-prizes/_challenges/1070-2020-reach-lark-award.md

 </li>
 <li>By participating
 <ol style="list-style-type: lower-alpha;">
 <li>Individuals and organizations agree to assume any and all risks related to participating in the award process.
-Individuals or organizations also agree to waive claims against the federal government and its related entities, except in the case of willful misconduct, when participating in the award process, including claims for injury; death; damage; or loss of property, money, or profits, and including those risks caused by negligence or other causes.</li>
+Individuals or organizations also agree to waive claims against the federal government and its related entities, except in the case of willful misconduct, when participating in the award process, including claims for injury, death, damage, or loss of property, money, or profits, and including those risks caused by negligence or other causes.</li>
 </ol>
 </li>
 <li>No cash prize will be awarded.
 The selected nomination will receive a plaque and recognition.</li>